New Hampshire Historical Society

 New Hampshire Historical Society FAQ’s

-The New Hampshire Historical Society's building, including the rotunda, exhibition gallery, auditorium, reading room, and restrooms are wheelchair accessible.
-Accessible parking is located behind the building in the Society's lot (entrance off North State Street), and the building's rear entrance is wheelchair accessible via a ramp from the parking lot.
+The New Hampshire Historical Society's building, including the rotunda, exhibition gallery, auditorium, reading room, and restrooms, is wheelchair accessible.
+Accessible parking is located behind the building in the Society's lot, with a ramp leading to the rear entrance.

 Rate & Write a Review